The Masses: Beginnings

 Piet Vlag, an eccentric Dutch socialist immigrant from the Netherlands, founded the magazine in 1911.
 For the first year of its publication, the printing and engraving costs of the magazine were paid for by a sympathetic patron, Rufus Weeks, a vice president at the New York Life Insurance Company.
 Vlag's dream of a co-operatively operated magazine never worked well, and after just a few issues, he left for Florida.
 His vision of an illustrated socialist monthly had, however, attracted a circle of young activists in Greenwich Village to The Masses; these included visual artists such as John French Sloan from the Ashcan School.
 These Greenwich Village artists and writers asked one of their own, Max Eastman (who was then studying for a doctorate under John Dewey at Columbia University), to edit their magazine.
 John Sloan, Art Young, Louis Untermeyer, and Inez Haynes Gillmore (among others) mailed a terse letter to Eastman in August 1912: "You are elected editor of The Masses.
 No pay."
-In the first issue, Eastman wrote the following manifesto:
+In the February 1913 issue of The Masses, Eastman wrote the following manifesto:

 The Masses was to some extent defined by its association with New York's artistic culture.
 "The birth of The Masses," Eastman later wrote, "coincided with the birth of 'Greenwich Village' as a self-conscious entity, an American Bohemia or gipsy-minded Latin Quarter, but its relations with that entity were not simple."
 The Masses was very much embedded in a specific metropolitan milieu, unlike some other competing socialist periodicals (such as the Appeal to Reason, a populist-inflected 500,000-circulation weekly produced out of Girard, Kansas).

 The magazine carved out a unique position for itself within American Left print culture.
 It was more open to Progressive Era reforms, like women's suffrage, than Emma Goldman's anarchist Mother Earth.
 At the same time it fiercely criticized more mainstream leftist publications like The New Republic for insufficient radicalism.

 After Eastman assumed leadership, and especially after August 1914, the magazine's denouncements of the war were frequent and fierce.
 In the September 1914 edition of his column, "Knowledge and Revolution," Eastman predicted: "Probably no one will actually be the victor in this gambler's war—for we may as well call it a gambler's war.
 Only so can we indicate its underlying commercial causes, its futility, and yet also the tall spirit in which it is carried off."

 By May 1916, the radical content published in The Masses had caused it to be boycotted by two major American magazine distribution companies, United News Co. of Philadelphia, and Magazine Distributing Co. of Boston.
 It was also excluded from the Canadian mails, university libraries, bookshops, and the newsstands of the New York City subway system.